Home

 Having your cat microchipped is a good way to help her get home if she ever becomes lost.

-Use This Along with a Cat ID Tag
+Use with a Cat ID Tag

 Having your cat microchipped is an added security measure to make sure that your lost cat finds her way home.
 However, this should not be the only form of ID your cat has.